Background pattern

 Figure N

-You can inject MIRCERA in the upper arm, thigh or abdomen, except for the area around the navel (Figure N).
+You can inject MIRCERA into the upper arm, thigh, or abdomen, except for the area around the navel (Figure N).

-The back of the upper arm is not a recommended injection site.
-Use this area for injection only if you are administering the injection to someone else.
+The back of the upper arm is not a recommended injection site for self-injection.
+Use this injection site only if you are administering the injection to another person.

 Figure O

-Clean the selected injection site with an alcohol wipe to reduce the risk of infection; follow the instructions for the alcohol wipe (Figure O).
+Clean the chosen injection site with an alcohol wipe to reduce the risk of infection; carefully follow the instructions on the alcohol wipe (Figure O).

 Figure P